 E.g. a key defined on a task, will override the same key defined on a challenge.
 All properties defined within the merged meta structure, will get copied into each metrics record.

 indices

 The indices section contains a list of all indices that are used by this track.
-By default Rally will assume that it can destroy and create these indices at will.

 Each index in this list consists of the following properties: